Is wearing earrings a sin?

 More of this half of the shekel may be here, written by Ambrose of Milan.

 Rebekah has also a meaning for the end-time people.
+Rebekah met Isaac soon after receiving the adornments.
 When the bridal garment is complete, the wedding banquet will soon start.
+The banquet is elaborated in the parable of the wedding feast, Matt.22:2.
 In other words, the world will end soon after.
-Rebekah will meet her spouse once she has the ornaments.
+Rebekah will meet her spouse once she has the ornaments for the heavenly wedding.
 This is written by Isaiah:

 18 Lift up thine eyes round about, and behold: all these gather themselves together, and come to thee.
 As I live, saith the Lord, thou shalt surely clothe thee with them all, as with an ornament, and bind them on thee, as a bride doeth.
 (Isaiah.49:18)